 Off My Rocker: Going Off My Anti-Depressants For A Week

 I have been taking this medication for about 4 years for my depression.
-I feel great on it.
+I feel great when I take it.
 I haven’t been depressed in years.
 I’ve been sad but regular-human-sad.
 Not clinically sad.

 The nausea is a side effect to my specific medication so I had to get used to it when I started the medication.
-Luckily, It’s only a side effect when it’s entering my system or leaving it.
+I did catch a break, however, it’s only a side effect when it’s entering my system or leaving it.
 For example, not taking medication like 5 days will give me nausea.

 Depression is an illness.
 Illnesses require medication.
 I went through many different medications before I found this one.
 Plenty, of the ones before didn’t work and made me feel unlike myself.
 So yes, some medications don’t make you feel better.
 Fighting mental illness is, in fact, a fight.

 My psychiatrist told me that he would support my trying to get off my medication.
-I said “Fuck no, doc”.
+I said and I quote, "oh wow, no, never but thank you".
 I am more than okay with staying on medication for the rest of my life.
 A lot of people do it and if I join that club, so be it.
 I know I’ll be happy.